markazerdd/katacoda-scenarios-1/ws-d21-slo/step4.md

 ![Time Window](assets/time-window.png)

-This means that we are setting an SLO to say that `99% of the requests customers make for managing their cart must be successful over the past 7 days`.
+This means that we are setting an SLO to say that `99% of manage cart requests are successful over the past 7 days`{{copy}}.
 Set this as the title of your SLO.

 *Optionally, you can add a description and tag your SLO.*